botanix-labs/Macbeth/book/installation/bitcoind.md

 server=1
 ```

-Note that the bitcoind rpc endpoints do not secure the traffic.
+Note that the bitcoind rpc does not secure the traffic.
 It is recommended to run bitcoind on the same machine or in the same VPC as your Botanix node.

 ### Testnet
 Botanix testnet uses bitcoin signet as its L1 chain.